Ojooh/365days-of-watching-and-praying/log.md

 * Identify your areas of weaknesses
 * Go for the Word and relevant materials
 * Put to work the principles you learn

+### Day 43: February 12, 2018
+##### Focus: Respect for Authority

+**Today's Progress**: Explored the book of Romans 13-14.

+**Thoughts:**
+* God expects me to respect all contituted authority in any place I find myself - Rom.
+13:1
+* If I follow the law of Love then I have fulfilled all the law - Rom 13:10
+* I must put on the Lord Jesus as a cloak so as not to make any provision for the flesh - Rom.
+13:14
+* Whatever is thing is not done from faith (or done believing) is sin - Rom.
+14:23